ondansetron (injection) (cont.)

 IN THIS ARTICLE

-What should I discuss with my health care provider before using ondansetron injection (Zofran)?
+What should I discuss with my healthcare provider before taking ondansetron (Zofran)?

-Before using ondansetron injection, tell your doctor if you have:
+To make sure ondansetron is safe for you, tell your doctor if you have:

 FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

-Ondansetron can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+It is not known whether ondansetron passes into breast milk or if it could harm a nursing baby.
+Tell your doctor if you are breast-feeding a baby.

-Ondansetron injection is not for preventing nausea or vomiting that are caused by factors other than chemotherapy or surgery.
+Ondansetron injection is not for preventing nausea or vomiting that is caused by factors other than chemotherapy or surgery.

 Report Problems to the Food and Drug Administration